Take an Official State-Approved Hunter Safety Course

 Yes, Georgia offers apprentice hunting licenses that allow new hunters to hunt under the supervision of a licensed mentor without completing hunter education first.
 These licenses are limited and subject to specific conditions outlined by the Georgia DNR.

-Hunter education is mandatory for all hunters born on or after January 1, 1961, and for youth hunters under 16 years old.
+Hunter education is mandatory for all hunters born on or after January 1, 1961.
 Completing an approved hunter education course is required before purchasing a hunting license.